TheTreeHouseof95/CRAFT---Timeline-Assist/README.txt

 CRAFT - Timeline Assist
 =======================

-CRAFT - Timeline Assist is a compact 3ds Max timeline helper for quickly focusing frame ranges, saving animation sections as clickable presets, and keeping those presets stored with each Max scene.
+CRAFT - Timeline Assist is a lightweight timeline workflow tool for 3ds Max animators who need faster control over long animation ranges.
+It replaces timeline hunting with a clean dark interface for focusing frame ranges, creating animation section presets, and jumping between saved timing blocks instantly.

+Key highlights:

+Quickly zoom, pan, and resize focused timeline ranges.
+Save animation sections like walk cycles, jumps, attacks, shots, or timing passes as preset bars.
+Click any preset to instantly focus the timeline to that exact frame range.
+Create presets from the current range or from selected keyframes.
+Presets are stored inside the Max scene, so each file keeps its own animation layout.
+Clean one-row preset panel by default, with expandable rows when needed.
+Startup toggle, color options, hide presets toggle, and right-click preset editing.
+Designed as part of the CRAFT Toolset with a minimal dark UI that feels native to 3ds Max.
+In short: CRAFT - Timeline Assist helps animators organize, navigate, and reuse timeline ranges faster, especially in scenes with multiple animations living inside one long timeline.
 Files you need:

 - CRAFT - Timeline Assist.mzp